Things to See and Do on the Jurassic Coast

 At Kimmeridge, the Museum of Jurassic Marine Life is home to a collection of fossils all found and preserved by one man - Dr. Steve Etches MBE.
 He even discovered new species which have been named after him!
 The Museum now hosts a fossil of a huge Pliosaur skull, part of which was first discovered in 2022 by Philip Jacobs, and is the subject of a new BBC documentary called Attenborough and the Giant Sea Monster which will air on BBC One on 1st January 2024 (and will be available on BBC iPlayer afterwards).

-Walk in the footsteps of giants
+Walk in the footsteps of dinosaurs

 You can literally walk in the footsteps of dinosaurs near Swanage.
 At Spyway Dinosaur Footprints there is over 100 fossilised tracks, which are preserved in a flat layer of rock.
 There is an information board telling the story of the footprints and the dinosaurs that made them.

-Dino days out
+Dino days out on the Jurassic Coast

 For families, the Dinosaur Museum in Dorchester will excite any young dinosaur fan with life sized replicas and lots of interactive fun.
 See and touch their real fossil displays including dinosaur heads, teeth, eggs and even poo!